 I wonder if part of the resistance to EA may stem from people not wanting to admit that they actually aren’t much motivated by a cause-agnostic concern for the general good.
 Maybe it sounds like an embarrassing thing to admit, because surely the general good is a worthy thing to aim at!

 Maybe it would help to make the implications more explicit.
 To have a cause-agnostic concern for the impartial good, you have to be open to the possibility that shrimp welfare might matter more than saving a human life.
 Most people probably don’t want to be open to that possibility.
 Maybe what they really want is more speciesist, like helping humans effectively.
 Further, maybe they don’t want to be open to the possibility that a 10% chance of saving a million lives is better than saving 1000 for certain (or that even the tiniest probabilities, if sufficiently well-grounded, could take priority over sure things).
 So maybe they really just want to do something like make a near-certain positive difference to human well-being.
 That’s a fine goal too, and maybe a sufficient basis to make use of some effective altruist resources like GiveWell.
-But again, it’s very different from caring about impartial value as such.2
+But again, it’s very different from simply caring about impartial value as such.1

 I don’t think anyone needs to be embarrassed about having narrower concerns along these lines.
 Lots of them are really good!
 But I do think a broader concern is better—just like saving distant kids from dying of malaria is better than providing local kids with more cultural opportunities (even though the latter is also good!).
 So I always like to encourage folks to question whether their current moral efforts are well-focused, and consider shifting their attention if they realize that they could do more good elsewhere.
 I think it’s especially worth noting that our collective moral attention often gets caught on relatively less-important (but highly divisive) issues, so it’s worth trying not to get sucked into that.